Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 ```

 #### Q18.
 Fill in the blanks?
-- Object-oriented programming (OOP) is a programming language model that organizes software design around (objects), rather than (functions).
+- Object-oriented programming (OOP) is a programming language model that organizes software design around (objects), rather than (actions).